tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 #### SDK (aka DSL), Official Components {#sdk-aka-dsl-official-components}

-All parts of SDK (aka DSL), IR, interfaces of official components shall comply with SemVer.
+All parts of SDK (aka DSL) and interfaces of official components shall comply with SemVer.
 The functionalities form the following core CUJs, which include but are not limited to: